carlosug/READMEtoP-PLAN/experiments/training_corpus/README.md

 | Service| A collection of codes that do not fit any of the previous categories |

 ### Taxonomy of research software installation types
-The type of software installation: a discrete software entity can have more than one e.g. command-line, services
+The type of software installation: a discrete software entity can have more than one level of complexity e.g. command-line, services

 | Mode | Description | Complexity | Method(s) | Steps | number of steps | README section |
 | ----- | ----------------- | ---------------------- | -------------------- | ------- | -------- | -- |